 If you have any questions, just ask!
 I’m here to help.
 I sincerely look forward to hearing from you!

-As a highly trained therapist, dually licensed as both a Marriage and Family Therapist and Professional Counselor, my goal is to help you feel better and to have the healthy, happy relationships you deserve!
 Counseling sessions are 50-minutes in length and cost $130 per session.
-Acceptable forms of payment include check, cash and all major credit and debit cards.
+Acceptable forms of payment include check, cash and all major credit and debit cards, as well as HSA cards.
 There is a $5 discount for those who opt to pay with check or cash.

 What if I need to cancel my appointment?